sgissinger/eleventy-plugin-i18n-gettext/README.md

 ### Create messages.po files

-The simpliest manner to create `messages.po` files, is to copy them from the [demo code source](https://github.com/sgissinger/eleventy-plugin-i18n-gettext-demo/tree/master/locales).
+The easiest way to create `messages.po` files, is to copy them from the [demo code source](https://github.com/sgissinger/eleventy-plugin-i18n-gettext-demo/tree/master/locales).

 - `messages.po` files store translations in plain text.
 - `messages.mo` files are compiled from `messages.po`. _Poedit handle the creation of these files automatically, pushing them into your code repository is recommended_.